Concepts

 - Partial file restoration from backups,

-- Retention limited solely by allocated mass storage space.
+- Retention limited only by the allocated mass storage space.

-The backup infrastructure is based on IBM Spectrum Protect Plus, a no-agent architecture solution that is easy to use, enables automation of backup processes, and optimizes mass storage usage.
+This backup infrastructure is based on the IBM Spectrum Protect Plus solution, an agentless architecture solution, easy to use, and enables backup process automation in addition to mass storage space optimization.

 Note:

-Some virtual machines are incompatible with this backup technology, which relies on the hypervisor’s snapshot mechanisms.
-These typically include VMs with constant disk write workloads.
-The hypervisor cannot close the snapshot, which forces the virtual machine to be frozen to complete the closure operation.
+Some virtual machines are not compatible with this backup technology which uses hypervisor snapshot mechanisms.
+These are typically machines with constant disk write loads.
+The hypervisor cannot close the snapshot, which requires freezing the virtual machine to complete the close operation.
 This freeze can last several hours and cannot be stopped.

-In such cases, the recommended approach is to exclude the disk subject to continuous writes and back up the data using an alternative method.
+The solution is then to exclude the disk that is the target of permanent writes and back up the data using another method.

 | Reference | Unit | SKU |